Current Research Studies

 In order to participate in this study, individuals must be 18 years of age or older, are currently using or have used a single-board computer or microcontroller to solve a problem within a library setting, currently are (or were at the time of the project) a librarian or employed by a library, and have access to a computer with Zoom, internet access, a microphone, and (optionally) a camera.

 Approximately 20 participants will be recruited for this study.
 Participants will receive a $75 Amazon.com gift card at the conclusion of the session.

 If you are interested in participating or have any questions about the study, please contact Dr. Monica Maceli at firstname.lastname@example.org to schedule your session.

-My research addresses: 1) information technology education, tools, and applications in the information science field, and 2) the design and customization of information technology tools by end users.
-My domains of interest include human-computer interaction, end-user development (in particular - metadesign), and information technology education.
+My research addresses: 1) information technology education, trends, and applications in the information science field, 2) the design and customization of information technology tools by end users, and 3) single-board computer and microcontroller applications in libraries, archives, and museums.

 My current research work explores emerging technologies in the library and information science field and the co-design of creativity tools over time.
 A full list of my publications is available here.